amulyasutraye/gym-management-system/README.md

 ## 📌 Project Overview

 The **GYM Management System** is a web-based application designed to digitize gym operations like billing, notifications, and member management.
 It addresses the problem of paper-based receipts and manual communication by providing a centralized and secure digital system.
-Built using **HTML**, **CSS**, **JavaScript**, and **Firebase**, this application simplifies the management of gym members, fee tracking, and notifications.
+Built using **React**, and **Firebase**, this application simplifies the management of gym members, fee tracking, and notifications.

 ---